microsoft/nn-Meter/docs/builder/prepare_backend.md

     runner_class = MyRunner
 ```

-Besides, nn-Meter also provide TFLite backend (`nn_meter.builder.backend.TFLiteBackend`), and OpenVINO backend (`nn_meter.builder.backend.OpenVINOBackend`), in case if users want to create new device instance based on TFLite or OpenVINO.
-By inheriting these two class, users could reuse some methods, such as `convert_model`, `profile`, and `test_connection`.
+Besides these customized backends, nn-Meter also provide TFLite backend (`nn_meter.builder.backend.TFLiteBackend`), and OpenVINO backend (`nn_meter.builder.backend.OpenVINOBackend`).
+If users want to create new device instance based on TFLite or OpenVINO, you can firstly inherit these two classes.
+Some methods such as  `convert_model`, `profile`, and `test_connection` can be reused.

-Here is an example to inherit `TFLiteBackend` and create backend named `my_tflite`:
+Here is an example that firstly inherits `TFLiteBackend` and then creates a backend named `my_tflite`:

 ```python
 from nn_meter.builder.backend import TFLiteBackend, TFLiteRunner, BaseParser